-Once you know your reader, focus on what their reaction to your writing will be.
+Once you know your reader, focus on their reaction to your writing.
 Write for them in a way that will play into their emotions and drive them to take action.

-For example, I really like How to Bring Company Down in Hell and portrays confrontation, feelings, and colleagues.
-In a way, that gets under our skin but still makes us want to root for the good guy.
+For example, I like How to Bring Company Down in Hell, which portrays confrontation, feelings, and colleagues.
+That gets under our skin but makes us want to root for the good guy.

 When composing your content, prioritize what you want the reader to do, then write it down.
 Don’t think about delivering the answers; provide the action the reader needs.

-You should always edit your work, even if you think it’s perfect the first time around.
+You should always edit your work, even if you think it’s perfect the first time.

 It’s common for writers to want their first draft to be perfect, but it is never perfect.